ameos/ameos_filemanager/Documentation/Faq/Index.rst

 .. answer

-*Yes, you just have to create multiple plugins and set the root folder for each one of them.*
+*Yes, you just have to create multiple plugins with different namespace in general tab and set the root folder for each one of them.*